Gniezno Cathedral: Modern period

 In 1809, the French army installed a military warehouse in the cathedral which was removed when Napoleon's troops left the area.
+In July 1923, thieves stole valuable relics from the cathedral and prompted a major police response.
 In 1931, Pope Pius XI bestowed the title of minor basilica on the cathedral.
 In 1939, following the invasion of Poland, the Nazis converted the temple into a concert hall.
 In 1945, another fire broke out which was caused by the intentional incendiary artillery shelling by the Red Army.
 This partially ruined the Gothic vault and consequently also the pipe organs and other historical architectural details.
 The city was retaken by the Soviets without any resistance offered by the Germans.
 At the turn of the 1950s and 1960s, the temple was fully restored in the Gothic style and all baroque architectural elements were subsequently removed from the nave and the temple itself, giving it a more medieval look to specifically resemble the original structure present during the coronation of Polish monarchs eight hundred years earlier.

 On 3 June 1979 Pope John Paul II visited the cathedral.